mytja-archive/MyAssistantOS-Raspbian/README.md

 You can check for updates with 2 different ways:
 1. Reboot My (tested way)
 2. Say "check for updates" or "update" (new feature that is not yet tested)

+# OOBE and OWM key
+*This part is talking about a feature, that isn't released yet, or is in early publishment phase*

+OOBE will automaticly create txt file called "OWM_license.txt", which will be first empty.
+Your job is to fill it in with an OWM key, so that you will be able to recieve weather information.

+# LTS (Long Term Support)
+*This part is talking about special LTS releases, that aren't published yet*

+Long Term Support (LTS) release is a stable release, that is promoted to an LTS edition.
+Normaly, an LTS edition has 2 years of support, other releases end their support in 3 months from first publishing.

+# Volume commands
+Volume commands are
+- Maximum
+- Minimum
+- Volume up/down
+- Medium volume